 Using the Guided Reading Notes Form

 I complete one page per week for each of my guided reading groups.
 I will fill in the week, the group number, title of book, and level.
 Then I will record my goal for that week’s group.
-The goal can be to read a certain amount of pages or the goal could be more focused on a reading skill, such as improving fluency.
-I will also record the specific strategy that the group will be focusing on that week.
+The goal can be to read a certain amount of pages or the goal could be focused on a specific reading skill, such as improving fluency.
+I will then record the specific strategy that the group will be focusing on that week.

 As the week progresses, I record the daily anecdotal notes as the students read to me and as we discuss the book we are reading as a group.
 I use this almost as a mini running record and record miscues and notes about the students’ fluency and comprehension.
 I record the date and then the notes beside the date.
 I can usually fit an entire week’s worth of notes in one box.